Sweden and migration

 Roma people started immigrating as early as the 1500s, while Walloons – French-speaking people from Belgium – came to Sweden in the late 1600s as the country’s iron industry began to develop.

-Other key immigrant groups were Jews, who started arriving in the 1700s, alongside French artists and intellectuals.
+Other key immigrant groups were Jews, who started arriving in the 1700s, alongside French artists and many others.
 Once brick buildings started popping up all over the country, Italian workers skilled in bricklaying and stuccowork also started moving in.

 The great emigration